 “Doing business as” is your business’s assumed, trade, or fictitious name.
 It’s like an alias for your business.
 “Essentially, getting a DBA is like Clark Kent conducting his hero work under the name Superman,” wrote LegalZoom.

-There are many reasons why you might choose to register a DBA for your company.
-The most common scenario is in a sole proprietorship.
-Sole proprietorships are unincorporated; therefore, if you want your company to operate under a name that isn’t yours, you would need to file a DBA registration.
-A DBA can afford sole proprietors a degree of personal privacy as well as the benefits of using a more official-sounding business name.
+You might choose to register a DBA for your company for many reasons.
+The most common scenario is in a sole proprietorship where the owner wants their company to operate under a name other than their legal name.
+A DBA can afford sole proprietors a degree of personal privacy and the benefits of using a more official-sounding business name.

-In another scenario, a DBA can be useful if you decide to rebrand your registered LLC or corporation and branch out to a new market.
+In another scenario, a DBA can be useful if you decide to rebrand your registered limited liability company (LLC) or corporation and branch out to a new market.
 A DBA would allow you to pursue a new direction than what your official name suggests.
 For instance, if you registered the LLC “John’s Lawn Care” and later decided to offer pool services, you could file a DBA for the name “Local Lawn Care and Pool Services.”

 How to file a DBA